DSI-FDI/stream-app/src/report.md

 ---
 ## Introduction

-_Stream_ is a real-time broadcasting app, targeted for mobile devices on the web.
-It allows the user to record live streams and share them with the people they care about.
-In addition, we allow the users to classify their past broadcast into categories and tags.
-We focused on giving total control over the groups (family, friends, work...) the broadcast is shared with.
-We aimed to make it really easy to start a stream for any target group or groups:
+_Stream_ is a real-time broadcasting app, targeted for mobile devices.

+It allows users to record live streams and share them with the people they care about.

+In addition, Stream allows users to classify their past broadcast into categories and tags.

+We focused on giving total control over the groups you share the broadcasts with (family, friends, work...).
+So its really easy to start a stream for any group(s).

 ## Changes from the previous version

-There were some minor changes in functionality and design with respect to the previous assignment.
-Firstly, added a profile page, so that the user can see his or her personal data and edit it.
+There are some minor changes in functionality and design with respect to the previous assignment.
+Firstly, We added a profile page, so that the user can see and edit his personal.

 ![Add your information in the profile page](img/profile.jpeg){width=50% height=50%}

-Secondly, we improved the representation of the group popup, adding the additional steps that were assumed and missing in the video.
+Secondly, We improved the representation of the group popup, adding  additional steps that We omitted (intentionally) from the video.

 ![Customize your broadcast](img/pre_broadcast.jpeg){width=50% height=50%}

-Lastly, we added some additional steps to the video page as well, to represent the empty fields and how they get filled.
+Lastly, we added some additional steps to the video page as well.
+Now there are different views to fill the title, tag or categories.

 ![Edit the groups to broadcast to](img/groups_mod.jpeg){height=50%}